hashicorp/terraform-provider-azurerm/website/docs/d/cdn_frontdoor_secret.html.markdown

 * `name` - (Required) Specifies the name of the CDN FrontDoor Secret.

-* `profile_name` - (Required) The name of the CDN FrontDoor Profile within which CDN FrontDoor Secret exists.
+* `profile_name` - (Required) The name of the CDN FrontDoor Profile within which the CDN FrontDoor Secret exists.

 * `resource_group_name` - (Required) The name of the Resource Group where the CDN FrontDoor Profile exists.